-In celebration of Pride Month, we’re highlighting some of our favorite Black LGBTQ artists and bands.
-From the angelic voice of Moses Sumney and the velvety croons of Arlo Parks — to the post-punk vibes of Shopping, and the hard-hitting beats of Big Freedia — press play on these black voices and go purchase their music and merch.
+Check it!
+We’re highlighting some of our favorite Black LGBTQ artists and bands.
+From the angelic voice of Moses Sumney and the velvety croons of Arlo Parks — to the post-punk vibes of Shopping, and the hard-hitting beats of Big Freedia — press play on these Black LGBTQ voices and go purchase their music and merch, book them for performances, license their music, etc.

 Dually breathy and suffocating, Sumney’s still-life atmospherics of lightly scratched guitar strums are texturized in the surreality that gushes from his raspy croons and velvet murmurs.
 Sumney just released their gorgeously powerful new album græ, out now via JAGJAGUWAR.